zabore/manuscript-code-repository/README.md

 # Manuscript code repository

-This repository contains statistical code and data related to peer-reviewed published manuscripts.
+This repository contains statistical code and data related to published manuscripts and book chapters.
 The goal is to increase transparency and reproducibility in research.

-***

-## Zabor-Eaton_Estimand-Intercurrent-Oncology

-R code files to generate the simulated data and associated analyses are available:

-1. Example 1 - `example1-code.R` script to generate the simulated trial data and conduct the associated analysis for Example 1
-2. Example 2 - `excample2-code.R` script to generate the simulated trial data and conduct the associated analysis for Example 2

 ***